 Reissues is delighted to return with all ten volumes of Ken Edwards’s remarkable Reality Studios.
 Released in variable formats from 1978 until 1988, this London-based magazine charted new directions in language arts on both sides of the Atlantic.
 Introducing Language poetry to England on one hand while tapping into new currents in the British Poetry Revival on the other, Reality Studios presents a compelling record of experiments in poetry and poetics at the conclusion of the mimeograph era.
 Find full contents and PDFs for each issue here, or download the entire set as a ZIP file [103 MB] and browse at your leisure.
-Previous reissues include M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
-Shortly forthcoming is a large set of recently scanned magazines, including Antennae, Crayon, Vanishing Cab, Hills, The Difficulties, Reality Studios, New Wilderness Newsletter, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.
+Previous reissues include Big Allis, M/E/A/N/I/N/G, Roof, Zuk, Chain, Secession, Alcheringa, and Combo.
+Shortly forthcoming is a large set of recently scanned magazines, including Object, Antennae, Oblēk, Crayon, Vanishing Cab, Hills, Wch Way, and Jimmy & Lucy’s House of “K.” For commentary on reissued material, please jump to Of Periodical Transcoding.

 — Danny Snelson, 2.14.15